SermonPress-AI/Wordpress-Sermon-Plugin-Detector-Workflow/README.md

 * Detecting plugins without installing a custom plugin (to make it more user-friendly for church website admins)
 * Handling edge cases where a website uses multiple or none of the plugin options
 * Automatically fetching custom field and taxonomy information via REST API
+* Generalization to work with more websites (currently just connected to my Wordpress site)